 You don’t need to meticulously study the dreaded subjuntivo to get a dose of Spanish: Spanish movies are a much more entertaining window into the culture of Spain.

-There are several different ways to practise Spanish: talking to native speakers, reading news in Spanish, changing your language preference on your social media accounts, signing up for classes, or just plain old immersion.
+There are several different ways to practice Spanish: talking to native speakers, reading news in Spanish, changing your language preference on your social media accounts, signing up for classes, or just plain old immersion.
 If a trip to Spain or Latin America is not in your foreseeable future, don’t fret.
-There are ways that you can practise Spanish without even having to put on pants.
+There are ways that you can practice Spanish without even having to put on pants.
 Get those minds out of the gutter, friends, we’re talking about Spanish films.

 How can watching a film help me learn a language?

 - There’s visual context, so you can pick up on clues such as facial expressions and body language.

 - If you’ve already seen the film, then you’ll know more context.
 But even if you haven’t, you can watch the preview or trailer to know what the plot is about.

 - The characters speak naturally, quickly, and use a variety of expressions that aren’t limited to: ‘Hello, How are you?
 I’m fine thank you, and you?’